antirez/dump1090/README.md

-By enabling the networking support with --net Dump1090 starts listening for clients connections on port 30002 and 30001 (you can change both the ports if you want, see --help output).
+By enabling the networking support with --net Dump1090 starts listening for clients connections on port 30002 and 30001 (you can change both the ports if you want, see --help bitf_output).

 Port 30002
 ---